john-hawkins/texturizer/docs/source/introduction.rst

 This package is intended to provide a quick, as well as easily extensible framework to add columns to a dataset using a wide variety of feature engineering approaches.

+It can be as either a CLI utility to process a tabular dataset, or as python package that can be included within your ML projects.
+We include a SciKit Learn Compatible Transformer for using in machine learning pipelines.

 Limitations
 ***********

 - The vast majority of these features are managed via RegEx patterns.
+This allows you to extend or change the behaviour.
+But it limits you to preefined features.